Photo Shows Mature Plant

 Bloodgood Japanese Maple 2-3'

-The Bloodgood Japanese maple tree, Acer palmatum, works very well for yards that are smaller in size.
+The Bloodgood Japanese maple tree, Acer palmatum, works very well for smaller size yards.
 The trees are most commonly used in bonsai and also as specimen trees.
 You'll notice that the red in the trees' foliage becomes brighter during spring since that is when it blooms.
 When it gets to summertime, the color becomes darker or changes to burgundy.
 However, throughout summer, spring, and autumn, the foliage is still beautiful.

 The Japanese maple tree has a lovely branching pattern.
 The leaves align and form a canopy that's rounded.
 It features several sub-trunks and not just one leader.
 The closest comparison to the leaf shape of the tree is that of a marijuana plant.
 It has palmate foliage in which the lobes come from a central point.